 - Linux distribution packaging

 Most of the discussion regarding score features occurs on the issue tracker.
-If you wish to help, you can join the forum or the chat.
+If you wish to help, you can join the forum, the Discord channel or the chat on Gitter.
 We can help you into making your first contributions to the project.

 Here is a video explaining how to contribute to the code of ossia score: